 With a digital scale, weigh yourself before and after a 60-minute workout in conditions (temperature, humidity, time of day) similar to your race and you’ll get an idea of how much water and electrolytes you need to replace every hour.
 You might be shocked to learn that in 35-degree weather, the average male loses over one to 1.5 liters of water per hour.

 2. Plan and practice

 Aid station layout will affect your strategy.
 Some races have too few hydration stations while others have just enough to allow you to run without carrying a bottle.
 Make sure you know if they’ll be handing out bottles or cups during the race as well.
-Knowing the actual brands and if possible specific formulations of sports drinks provided at the aid stations allows you to train with these products to see how well your body and your gut react to them.
+Knowing the actual brands and, if possible, specific formulations of sports drinks provided at aid stations allows you to train with these products to see how well your body and your gut react to them.